olebole/irafdoc/doc/imcoords.wcsedit.rst

   </pre>
   <p>
   8. Open and edit a new WCS for an image.
-Any pre-existing WCS will be destroyed, assuming that the default wcs is not <tt>"newwcs"</tt>.
+Any pre-existing WCS will be destroyed, assuming that the default wcs is not <span style="font-family: monospace;">"newwcs"</span>.
   </p>
   <pre>
   	cl&gt; wcsedit image wcs=newwcs intera+